wormhole-foundation/wormhole-docs/learn/glossary.md

 A term that refers to the full range of cross-blockchain interoperability.

 ## xAssets

-A chain-and-path agnostic token that exists on a layer outside the blockchain ecosystem, it can be used to conduct transactions on any blockchain.
+A chain-and-path agnostic token that exists on a layer outside the blockchain ecosystem and can be used to conduct transactions on any blockchain.

 ## xDapp
 A decentralized application that enables users to create and/or use xData.